Asriell/Azure_DP_203/README.md

 + PolyBase can't load rows that have more than 1,000,000 bytes of data.
 When you put data into the text files in Azure Blob storage or Azure Data Lake Store, they must have fewer than 1,000,000 bytes of data.
 This byte limitation is true regardless of the table schema.

-+ A materialized view is a database object that contains the results of a query.
++ A **materialized view** is a database object that contains the results of a query.
 A materialized view is not simply a window on the base table.
 It is actually a separate object holding data in itself.
 So query data against a materialized view with different filters should be quick.

-+ Each Spark Parquet or CSV external table located in Azure Storage is represented with an external table in a dbo schema that corresponds to a serverless SQL pool database.
++ Each **Spark Parquet or CSV external** table located in Azure Storage is represented with an external table in a dbo schema that corresponds to a serverless SQL pool database.

 + ![image-20221212224428501](Images/capture.png)

 + ![image-20221212224428501](Images/capture2.png)

++ **Avro** :

   + Avro is framework developed within [Apache’s Hadoop project](https://www.adaltas.com/en/tag/apache-hadoop/).
 It is a row-based storage format which is widely used as a serialization process.
 AVRO stores its schema in JSON format making it easy to read and interpret by any program.
 The data itself is stored in binary format by doing it compact and efficient.
 A key feature of AVRO is related to the fact that it can easily handle schema evolution.
 It attach metadata into their data in each record.
   + Advantage
     - Avro is a data serialization system.
     - It is splittable (AVRO has a sync marker to separate the block) and compressible.